rebeckasjostrom/ADTECH-creativespec/README.md

 ```css
 <div id="foo_1234567_1"></div>
 ```

-## 3. Client Side

-Recommendations for advert designers and developers:

 * Avoid including any `<html>`, `<head>`, `<meta>` and/or `<body>` elements, creative code will be embedded within an existing website structure.
 * Avoid applying any styles on common website elements, ID's and/or class names to prevent conflicts with existing website structure.
 We highly recommend using unique ID's and class names!